Live well with stress, pain and illness with mindfulness practice

 Mindfulness practice allows you to develop skills for self-care, natural health and wellbeing to use in your daily life to manage stress and personal challenges and restore balance and ease in your life.
-There is scientific research evidence that daily mindfulness practice can help to reduce stress levels, increase emotion regulation, improve focus, help you to sleep better and improve the immune system.
+There is scientific research evidence that daily mindfulness practice can help to reduce stress, improve sleep patterns, rebalance emotional reactivity and allow you to live well with pain and long-term health conditions .

 Through formal mindfulness practice when sitting, lying down or in mindful movement, you learn to use the sensations of the breath and body to focus your awareness and settle you at times of difficulty.
 You are encouraged to notice thoughts, feelings, and sensations, with a sense of patience and self-care, letting go of any tendency to be analytical, judgmental or self-critical.

-By bringing mindfulness into your daily activities, you can slow down from time to time, so that you can start to respond to life’s ups and downs with choice and awareness, rather than reacting automatically.
+By bringing mindfulness into your daily activities, you can slow down from time to time, so that you can start to respond to life’s ups and downs with choice and awareness.
 This can help to shift your perspective, restoring a sense of ease, contentment and wellbeing.

 How can mindfulness help me?

 Why does practising mindfulness make a difference to stress?